27medkamal/django-fsm-log/README.md

     @transition(field=state, source='draft', target='submitted')
     def submit(self, by=None):
         pass

 ```

-With this the transition gets logged when the `by` kwarg is present.
+Then every time the transition is called with the `by` kwarg set, it will be logged

 ```python
 article = Article.objects.create()